Wylde Green: Housing and facilities

 Much of the housing dates from the 1930s, late 1940s and 1950s.
 Much of the area is a middle-working class suburb, with small pockets of affluence.
 There is one tower block located within Wylde Green, Heron Court, which is behind The Lanes Shopping Centre, which also has flats above retail floors.

 Wylde Green Road, the road to Walmley, was noted for having a ford across Plants Brook until around 1967.
 Within the valley are New Hall Valley Country Park and Plantsbrook Nature Reserve.
 Also on the Wylde Green Road is a cottage which used to look over the ford.
 It was called the Fordkeeper's Cottage and was built by Bishop Vesey.

-Wylde Green is served by Wylde Green library, a one-storey building that, until recently, was run by volunteers.
+Wylde Green was previously served by Wylde Green library, a one-storey building that, until recently, was run by volunteers.
 It is located to the rear of The Lanes Shopping Centre which, along with the rest of the street, hosts the main shopping area for Wylde Green.
 Wylde Green Library has been cut, and Birmingham City Council blames lack of funding from the Central government.
 Opposite the library is Emmanuel Parish Church, a Grade II* listed building, designed by William Bidlake.
 The organ was produced in 1932 by Willis Organs.
 The church is home to one of the few remaining boys choirs and also has a well-established girls choir.
 Adjacent to the library is Wylde Green Primary School, opened in 1840.
 Another church in Wylde Green is the Wylde Green United Reformed Church, established in 1897.